 Many birders were first introduced to the joys of wildlife by feeding ducks bread at a local park or pond.
 While we may have thought this was an environmentally responsible and cute way to dispose of old or stale bread, offering bread to ducks is actually unhealthy and potentially dangerous for the birds, other wildlife, and even ourselves.

 What Bread Is to Ducks

 Offered as a rare treat in extreme moderation, bread is not immediately harmful to ducks or birds, but that moderation is hard to judge.
 While one person or family may only feed the ducks once every few months, there may be many other families and individuals who are feeding the ducks bread far more frequently.
 Adding all these well-meaning feeders together can lead to a diet based almost solely on unhealthy bread products.
-Environmentally conscious birders will refrain from offering any bread or bread-like products to ducks to avoid nutritional problems and other issues caused by a carbohydrate-rich diet.
+Environmentally conscious birders will stop offering any bread or bread-like products to ducks to avoid nutritional problems and other issues caused by a carbohydrate-rich diet.

 Why Bread Is Bad for Ducks

 Not only can bread be fattening to ducks and make it harder for them to fly and otherwise evade predators, feeding ducks bread can also lead to other serious problems.

 - Duckling Malnutrition: Ducklings require a varied diet and plenty of natural plants and insect proteins to mature properly.
 If ducks are regularly fed bread, ducklings will not receive adequate nutrition for proper growth and development.
 Furthermore, because ducks will eagerly seek out an easy food source such as human handouts, ducklings will not learn to recognize or forage for natural foods as easily.